joshuaelander/Pf2eAwesomeMacrosForGms/README.md

 If you'd like you can help support me over on Patreon to see this and many other fun tools, maps, etc related to PF2e.
 Linked here: https://patreon.com/AeneasPF2e

-Author: Aeneas (Joshua Elander)
+Author: Joshua Elander

 Disclaimer: All code here is the work of and belongs to the author.
-You are free to use it by importing it from foundry vtt and used with PF2e.
-But if you wish to fork or use it for your own code, please get permission to use this code first.
+I hereby give you permission to use it by importing it into foundry vtt and using it with PF2e.
+However, if you wish to fork or use this code in your own code, please request permission to use this code first.